Frequently asked support questions

 General use

 For children born prematurely two curves are plotted on certain charts for the first period of life (up to 2 and sometimes a bit further than that).
 One line is showing growth at the current age, i.e. counting from the date of birth.
-The other line is showing their growth according to corrected age.
+The other line is showing their growth according to the corrected age.
 A child born 5 weeks early will have a horizontal line drawn back 5 weeks in time from each measurement.
 At this new position a second point is plotted.
-These corrected age points are then connected with a line to form the second curve.
-Arrows are pointing toward the corrected points to encourage you to use these points in your evaluation.
-There is a setting that allows you to temporarily suspend the double plots.

 Yes, all the charts in the groups Measurement and Calculated automatically adjust their scale if the patient is older than 20 years.
-The age scale will then adjust in increments of 5 years, so instead of showing 0-20 years, the chart will show 5-25 years for a 22 year old patient.
+The age scale will then adjust in increments of 5 years, so instead of showing 0-20 years, the chart will show 5-25 years for a 22-year-old patient.

-Each version of GrowthXP comes with 60 to 100 predefined charts, and once a patient is loaded you can freely choose to display one or the other.
-Data automatically populates the charts depending upon the available data.
-Charts are organized into separate folders for faster selection.
-Typically there are one or two folders with charts of national layouts, then a separate chart for the newborn and premature children.
-These charts all have several components, with two or three parameters being displayed in the same chart, possibly inclusion of pubertal development charts, target height predictions etc. Two groups contain generic charts with a basic layout: Measurements and Calculated, covering all measurements and calculated values that GrowthXP offers.
+Two groups contain generic charts with a basic layout: Measurements and Calculated, covering all measurements and calculated values that GrowthXP offers.
 These charts are using a basic layout and only display one parameter at a time.
-These charts automatically extend upwards to display extreme values (especially useful for weight and bmi) but they also extend the age axis, when used with patients older than 20 years.
-The scaling then changes to 5-25 years, 10-30 etc. This allows these charts to be used for adults as well.
-In particular for weight monitoring in cases of overweight or underweight (anorexia).
-The charts in the groups Measurement and Calculated also have a setting to narrow the age scale down to one year.
-That allows you to focus on changes in any of the parameters over a short period of time, during in-depth growth monitoring, during start of treatment, or follow interventional therapy such as surgery.
-Finally there’s also a group with tabular reports presenting a large variety of derived variables.
+These charts automatically extend upwards to display extreme values (especially useful for weight and BMI) but they also extend the age axis, when used with patients older than 20 years.
+The scaling then changes to 5-25 years, 10-30 etc. This allows these charts to be used for adults as well, especially for weight monitoring in cases of overweight (obesity) or underweight (anorexia).
+The charts in the groups Measurement and Calculated groups also have a setting to narrow the age scale down to one year.
+That allows you to focus on changes in any of the parameters monthly over a year, e.g. during in-depth growth monitoring, during start of treatment, or following interventional therapy such as surgery.
+Finally, there’s also a group with tabular reports presenting a large variety of derived variables.

 Calculations

 Most charts have a setting that allows you to switch between the display of growth reference curves as either Percentiles or SD.
 For percentiles there’s often an additional option that lets you choose between several sets of percentile charts, typically 3-97 or 5-95.
 In some countries, UK for example, the percentile charts have the outer limits set to 0.4 – 99.6.
-For the reports, some will display both methods, while for others there’s either a specific SD or Percentile report, or you can use the settings dialog to select how your calculated values should be displayed.

-GrowthXP will automatically calculate height velocity (and other velocites) for you by selecting the most appropriate prior visit, attempting to find one as close as possible to one year prior.
+GrowthXP will automatically calculate height velocity (and other velocities) for you by selecting the most appropriate prior visit, attempting to find one as close as possible to one year prior.
 The velocity is then presented in cm/year for that specific period.

 National variations

-To reduce complexity for the everyday user, each national version has been preconfigured with the references, charts and the calculations that are most commonly used in each country.
+To reduce complexity for the everyday user, each national version has been preconfigured with the references, charts and the calculations that are most used in each country.
 Growth Endo, however, aimed at the endocrine specialist, includes a large selection of references to allow users to configure their own preferred set of charts.

 Following the publication of the WHO dataset in 2006, the CDC choose to replace the previous US data with WHO data for the ages 0-2.
 It was considered that the new WHO charts better represented the growth of children being breastfed.